netdur/trueface-libraries-docs/src/assets/docs/android/SDK.md

      #see ErrorCode

+## `public ErrorCode createCollection(String collectionName)`

+Create a new collection in the database.
+Before enrolling Faceprints into newly created collection, must call loadCollection().
+If the collection with the provided name already exists, this is a harmless no-op.

+ * **Parameters:** `collectionName` — the name of the collection.
+ * **Returns:** error code, see ErrorCode.

+## `public ErrorCode loadCollection(String collectionName)`

+Loads the collection into memory.
+Must be called before enrolling Faceprints or calling identification functions.

+ * **Parameters:** `collectionName` — the name of the collection to load into memory.
+ * **Returns:** error code, see ErrorCode.

+     Will return an error if the collection does not exist.

+## `public ErrorCode deleteCollection(String collectionName)`

+Deletes a collection from the current database.

+ * **Parameters:** `collectionName` — the name of the collection to delete.
+ * **Returns:** error code, see ErrorCode.

+     Will return an error if the collection does not exist.

 ## `public String enrollFaceprint(Faceprint faceprint, String identity)`

 Enroll a template for a new or existing identity in the collection.